focus-fire/sad/README.md

 If the repository is not cloned recursively **nothing will work**.

 ### Quick Setup
-If you're not inspired to run a lot of the commands listed below, the `cry` script in the root of the project can be run to clean, build, and (optionally) test the project at once.
+When in doubt, just `cry`!

 On Windows, double-click the `cry.bat` script.
-Or, on either Windows or Mac enter the following command in a Terminal.
+Or enter the following command in a Terminal on either Windows or Mac.

 This command can be used as an alternative to using separate commands to clean and build the project when required.

 ```
 $ ./cry